HackTBD/FrontendWeb/Documentation/Developer Guide/prettier.md

 pnpm format
 ```

 This will apply Prettier formatting across the entire project.

-💡 **Pro Tip:** Set up a Git pre-commit hook to auto-format files before committing!

----

-This ensures our codebase stays clean and readable without manual effort. 🎉
+This ensures our codebase stays clean and readable without manual effort.
+Make sure to run this before committing your changes!